Throughout the blog, we will cover the following topics:

 Q – Is Laparoscopy Painful?

 A – Laparoscopy is not painful.
 The general anaesthesia given will make you sleep, and you won’t feel the pain.
 The holes or cuts which are made in the surgery are very small, so they don’t hurt.
 In fact, you can go to your home the very same day or next day.
-Just a few days rest will be enough for the cuts to heal.
+Taking into consideration laparoscopy for infertility recovery time, just a few days rest will be enough for the cuts to heal.

 Q – Does Laparoscopy Help with Infertility?